LianFi15/VAE_LatentSpaces_MNIST/README.md

 ### The Dataset
 MNIST, a widely used dataset for machine learning, comprises 28x28 grayscale images of handwritten digits (0-9).
 It's a benchmark for classification algorithms, particularly in image recognition.
-The dataset is a beginner-friendly starting point for deep learning.
 The provided code introduces a custom class that enhances MNIST by randomly changing the colors of its images, offering an augmented dataset for more diverse and versatile model training and evaluation.

 ![](images/mnist_rnd_color.png)